tarekziade/blog/entries/arsenic.rst

 attached per session instance when the test is running.

 The **setup_session** and **teardown_session** fixtures are the right place to start and stop a browser via Arsenic.
-To make the setup even easier, I've created a small extension for Molotov called Arsenic, that will take care of running a Firefox browser and attaching it to the worker session.
+To make the setup even easier, I've created a small extension for Molotov called `Molosonic
+<https://github.com/tarekziade/molosonic>`_, that will take care of running a
+Firefox browser and attaching it to the worker session.

 In the example below, a browser is created every time a worker starts a new session::